 Draft 56th overall in the 2016 NBA Draft out of UConn, Hamilton was named the American Athletic Conference Rookie of the year, AAC All-Conference Second team and the Most Outstanding player of the 2016 AAC Tournament Championship.

 In two games with the Oklahoma City Thunder, Hamilton is averaging 3.5 points, 2.0 assists on 60 percent shooting per game.
 Hamilton scored a career high seven points on Jan.
 3 in a win over the Los Angeles Lakers.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!